Heading to your college classes soon?

 I’d like to think it made me a stronger person.
 But seriously, don’t be a bully.

 Due to its stylish and trendy nature, along with the pure functionality of it, I love the Fjallraven Kanken backpack.
-The choice of colors helps you to personalize it to go with your wardrobe, and it should be a perfect addition to any college guy’s kit.
+The choice of colors helps you to personalize it to go with your wardrobe, and it should be a perfect addition to any college student’s kit.

 In fact, I’ve been traveling all over the world the last few years, and have seen these things pop up all over the place.
 They’re the very definition of “in” these days.
 Don’t get left behind!